tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 ### Users are sometimes unreliable

 Finally, another problem with surveys is with audience unreliability.
-We base the value of our docs around the user's perspective, but what if users are unreliable?
+We base the value of our docs around the user's perspective, but what if users are unreliable or unhelpful?
 There's a lot of variation, subjectivity, and unreliability with survey responses.
 Sometimes people use docs as a scapegoat for other issues related to poor product design, company dissatisfaction, or other issues.
-Other times they might respond so hastily that their responses are cryptic and vague.

 Often when I'm taking a survey, I base my responses on one part of the product or docs that I've been using, not on the whole.
 One bad topic can taint the user's response of the whole, distorting the quality measure for the docs.

 Additionally, people who respond negatively in satisfaction surveys might not be your target audience.
 You might have been writing for the 80% of your audience already familiar with a certain framework, but your survey might include someone new to the framework who found the docs worthless.

+Other times users might respond so hastily that their responses are cryptic and vague.
+Or a user might complain that the docs are confusing, but that doesn't tell the writer how to fix the issue.
+A user might provide general feedback, saying that the docs felt like they needed polish, or that they had trouble understanding/following them, or that they seemed incomplete.
+But without more specifics, this feedback isn't all that actionable.

 ### What can replace surveys?